KorfLab/init/04_COMPUTER.md

 - Use tabs for left-side indentation unless the language says NO
 - Never hard-code file or directory paths
 - Avoid global variables
-- Functions don't have side-effects
+- Don't write function that have side-effects
 - De-nest conditionals
 - Avoid ISA inheritence or limit to 1 level
 - Python specifics